Who's Who - Governors

 Parent Governor (Vice Chair)

 My name is Annie Blackie and I recently became a parent governor at Stuart Road Primary.
 I am really looking forward to getting into the role and supporting the school in moving forward.
 I previously worked at Stuart Road Primary School before becoming the deputy head teacher at Stoke Damerel Primary.
 As well as a teacher, I am also a mum and a wife.
-I have two children who attended Stuart Road, who are now at secondary school.
-I also have two children currently at the school, one in Nursey and one in Year 3.
+I have three children who attended Stuart Road, who are now at secondary school.
+I also have one child, in Year 3, currently at the school.

 I grew up in Plympton and attended local schools.
 I had a number of jobs before I left school including working in a 'chippy' and in Woolworths.
 I live in Plymouth with my family and my children will be attending schools in Plymouth soon.
 Stuart Road is my third teaching job having previously worked at Pennycross and St Edward's.
 I have been lucky that I have pursued my passion of literacy in each job and I absolutely love reading, films and Art.
 I also enjoy live music and try to attend concerts when I am able.

 I have had a strong connection to Plymouth since 1977, when I began my engineering training at the Royal Naval Engineering College at Manadon.
 I retired from the RN in 2012 after an interesting and varied career as a Submarine Weapon Engineer and now volunteer locally with the Duke of Edinburgh’s Award providing expedition training and supervision and as a case worker with SSAFA - a military charity supporting service personnel, veterans and their families.
-Whilst I have no direct experience in the current education system, my children are both primary school teachers in Plymouth (and my son is married to the deputy head at Stuart Road), so I do have some idea of the issues that schools have to deal with.
+Whilst I have no direct experience in the current education system, my children are both primary school teachers in Plymouth, so I do have some idea of the issues that schools have to deal with.
 I strongly believe that encouraging children to enjoy learning from an early age is crucial and I am proud to be part of a committed and inspirational team.
 In addition to my volunteering and occasional contract work, I enjoy being a grandad, walking, music, hockey and golf.